openshift-labs/learn-katacoda/subsystems/container-internals-lab-2-0-part-4/02-create-container.md

 ## Pull/Expand/Mount Image

-Let's create a container from scratch and investigate each step using podman.
-Podman makes it easy to break down each step of the construction for learning.
-First, let's pull the image, expand it, and create a new overlay layer for read/write in the container:
+Let's use podman to create a container from scratch.
+Podman makes it easy to break down each step of the container construction for learning purposes.
+First, let's pull the image, expand it, and create a new overlay filesystem layer as the read/write root filesystem for the container.
+To do this, we will use a specially constructed container image which lets us break down the steps instead of starting all at once:

-`podman create -dt --name on-off-container -v /mnt:/mnt:Z registry.access.redhat.com/ubi7/ubi bash -c 'if [ -f /mnt/on ]; then top; fi'`{{execute}}
+`podman create -dt --name on-off-container -v /mnt:/mnt:Z quay.io/fatherlinux/on-off-container`{{execute}}

-OK, we have storage created.
+After running the above command we have storage created.
 Notice the "Created" status of the container:

 `podman ps -a`{{execute}}